samuelludwig/elixir-practice/prog_phx_gte1.4_programs/notes/chapter02.md

           |> template()
         ```
         - So, what are these?
-        - `find_user`: we get the user's raw information from our database
+        - `find_user`: we get the user's raw information from our database.
-        - `view`: we filter and process that information into something that we can display, done via a combination of HTML and Embedded Elixir (Elixir code that can be immediately evaluated in an HTML file, like JavaScript)
+        - `view`: we process that information into something that we can display, done via a combination of HTML and Embedded Elixir (Elixir code that can be immediately evaluated in an HTML file, like JavaScript).
         - `template`: we render our `view` -which is just converted to raw HTML after it gets loaded- onto a larger HTML file (or *template*).
           - Where a  `view` just has the code pertaining to the information we're requesting, the `template` has everything else on the web page: header, nav-bar, footer, etc.
-          - A `template` is persistent and doesn't change, it just has holes to put information from the `view` into.
+          - A `template` is persistent and doesn't change, it just has holes to put code from the `view` into.
+          - Using a `template` makes life easier, as it lets us keep a consistent style, and it means that we don't need to create an entire new web-page from scratch for every different bit of information we want to show.
+Say we wanted to add a new item to our nav-bar, we would only need to do it once on our `template` and it will apply everywhere, instead of manually adding the new item on every possible existing web-page.
+          - You may very well have more than one `template` per website, but the ratio of `template`'s to `view`'s should be very low.